lothartj/websitescanner/README.md

-# WebSiteScan - Advanced Security Scanner Chrome Extension
+# WebSiteScan - Advanced Security Scanner Chrome Extension.

 A comprehensive Chrome extension for website security testing and penetration testing that identifies potentially vulnerable paths, technologies, and security issues on websites